Bevia/EllipticEncryptionCpp/ELLIPTIC_CURVE_RAW/README.md

 ###	Why Use Boost?

+Boost is an essential library for C++ developers, offering a wide variety of tools that solve common programming challenges, from file system manipulation to arbitrary-precision arithmetic.
+It acts as a bridge between cutting-edge C++ development and the evolving C++ Standard Library, making it a valuable resource for C++ projects.

 	•	Performance: Boost libraries are optimized for performance and designed to work efficiently with modern C++.
 	•	Reliability: Boost is rigorously tested and peer-reviewed, ensuring high reliability and robustness.
 	•	Extensibility: Many of the Boost libraries provide additional features and utilities that are either not present in the standard C++ library or extend its functionality.